lingxin-alan-ma/Coursera-IBM-Python-Project-For-Data-Science/README.md

 ## Analyzing Historical Stock/Revenue Data and Building a Dashboard For TSLA and GME

-From Coursera [IBM Python Project for Data Science](https://www.coursera.org/learn/python-project-for-data-science) of IBM Data Science Professional Certificate
+From Coursera course [IBM Python Project for Data Science](https://www.coursera.org/learn/python-project-for-data-science) of IBM Data Science Professional Certificate